zlasudziad/masters_thesis_2025_2026/readme.md

+Thesis title: "Combining information about tissue macro- and microstructure for efficient segmentation of retinal layers in OCT images"

+Author: Małgorzata Kufel

+---

 I'm a biomedical engineer who's currently attempting to finish their master's thesis after a health-related break.
 Joy.

 **Disclaimer**: the entirety of this code was written in ungodly hours of 11 PM - 5 AM usually since I do have a 9-5 and